top of page

 Market Report: US Treasury Yield Spread & S&P 500 Equity Market Dynamics

 Updated on 2023-09-19 US Treasury 10Y-3M Spread The US Treasury 10Y-3M spread is a crucial indicator of the difference between long-term and short-term interest rates.
 It is widely used as an indicator to study curve inversion levels.
 A 10Y-3M spread that approaches 0 signifies a 'flattening' yield curve.
 Furthermore, a negative 10Y-3M spread has historically been viewed as a predictor of a recessionary period.
-It has predicted every recession from 1990 to 2023, but has occurred 6 to 24 months before the recession occuring, and is thus seen as a far-leading indicator.
+It has predicted every recession from 1990 to 2023 but has occurred 6 to 24 months before the recession occurring, and is thus seen as a far-leading indicator.
 The Fed uses the spread in a model to predict recessions 6 - 24 months ahead.
 As of 2023-09-19, the current spread stands at -117 basis points.
-It has historically oscillated between a maximum of 387 basis points on 1992-05-04, and a minimum of -189 basis points on 2023-06-01.
-The current spread level of -117 basis points falls below the long-term mean-reversion level, indicating a potential signal, and suggests taking a long position on USD10Y3M spread.
+It has historically oscillated between a maximum of 387 basis points on 1992-05-04 and a minimum of -189 basis points on 2023-06-01.
+The current spread level of -117 basis points falls below the long-term mean-reversion level, indicating a potential signal and suggesting taking a long position on the USD 10Y3M spread.

-When a trader anticipates that the spread (in this case, the 10Y3M yield spread) is significantly below its long-term mean and expects it to increase, the trader might consider taking a "long position" on the spread itself, not on any specific bond.
+When a trader anticipates that the spread (in this case, the 10Y3M yield spread) is significantly below its long-term mean and expects it to increase (normalization), the trader might consider taking a "long position" on the spread itself using interest rate swaps, futures, or structured trades.
 A "long position" in this context means that the trader is betting that the spread will increase.
-To take a long position on the spread, the trader can use various financial instruments, such as derivatives or spread trading strategies.
-The goal is to profit from the anticipated rise in the spread.
+The objective is to profit from the anticipated rise in the 10Y-3M spread.

 Maximum Cumulative Losses